Avdo Palić

-Avdo Palić (4 April 1958 – 1995) was a Bosnian military officer during the 1992–1995 war in Bosnia and Herzegovina.
+Avdo Palić (4 April 1958 – 1995) was a Bosnian military officer during the Bosnian war.
 Palić held the rank of colonel in the Army of the Republic of Bosnia and Herzegovina (ARBiH) and commanded the Bosnian government forces in the enclave of Žepa during the entire 40-month-long siege.

 On 27 July 1995, Palić disappeared after he went to a meeting with UNPROFOR and Army of Republika Srpska (VRS).
 He was last seen alive in a prison in Bijeljina in September 1995 after which his fate remained a mystery for 14 years.
 On 5 August 2009, it was announced that his remains had been found back in November 2001, but were not positively identified using DNA profiling until July 2009.

 Early life

 Avdo Palić was born in the village of Krivača in the municipality of Han Pijesak in north-eastern Bosnia and Herzegovina, Socialist Federal Republic of Yugoslavia, into a Muslim Bosniak family.
 Prior to the war he served in the Yugoslav People's Army (JNA) as a reserve artillery officer and was a graduate of the Yugoslav Military Academy and the University of Sarajevo.
 During his studies in Sarajevo, he met his wife Esma from Žepa.
 Before the war, they lived in Vlasenica, where Avdo was employed as a teacher in the local high school.